 Responsible Step Action Notes Director of Finance and Administration 1 Contact members of the Board of Directors to poll who prefers to use teleconferencing Remind the Board members that all votes must be taken by roll call when teleconferencing is in use.
 Under the Executive Order, teleconference locations do not have to be posted or accessible to the public, nor does a quorum of members need to be present within the jurisdiction.
 A Board member may phone in from a location of their convenience.
-Information Technology Manager 2 Set up the needed equipment for teleconferencing of the meeting, such as A/V needs and conference call capability None of the elected officials or staff need be physically present in the Board Room for the meeting.
-Technology must be available to enable the public to participate in the meeting.
+Information Technology Manager 2 Set up the needed equipment for teleconferencing of the meeting, such as A/V needs and conference call capability None of the elected officials need be physically present in the Board Room for the meeting.
+Only essential staff will need to be present to participate.
+Technology must be available (such as a speakerphone) to enable the public to participate in the meeting.
 Administrative Assistant 3 Post proper advance notice of the meeting per Brown Act regulations.
 Identify that the meeting will make use of Teleconferencing.
-Teleconference locations do not have to be listed specifically.
-The agenda must give notice of the means by which members of the public those teleconferencing.
+List at least one publicly available location from which members of the public shall have the right to observe and offer public comment as provided by the Brown Act and consistent with the Americans with Disabilities Act.
+This means the Board Room will still be open to the public.
+Other teleconference locations do not have to be listed specifically.
+Administrative Assistant 4 Prepare agenda packets as usual, with fewer paper copies as deemed appropriate Care must be taken to assure that all materials are clear, readable and available to both those present and those teleconferencing.
 This is part of legal due process under Government Code § 54953 (b)(3).
 There will be no opportunity to provide handouts to teleconference participants.
 Staff 5 Set up the Board Room according to CDC guidelines for social distancing and assure ADA compliance Legal Counsel or Director of Finance and Administration 6 At the opening of the meeting, read into the record the documentation (script) regarding the agenda posting, the Governor's Executive Order, setup of teleconference facilities, attendance, and roll calls in compliance with the Brown Act Director of Finance and Administration 7 Remind Board members that all votes must be taken by roll call.
 Information Technology Manager 8 Assure that any teleconferencing of Closed Session is not available to the public and non-essential staff Consider delaying any closed session items to a meeting when all Board members are physically present.